 a) The Debt securities held by Collective Investment Schemes managed by AAML were re-priced during the year 2008-09 on SECP directive issued on November 05, 2008, applicable on mutual funds.
 The Directive enforced re-pricing of debt securities, due to absence of liquidity and price discovery in the debt market, by applying discount rates varying from 5% in case of AAA rated instruments to 30% for BBB rated and below.
-On 6 January 2009 the SECP issued Circular No. 1 of 2009 titled "Valuation of debt securities."
+On 6 January 2009 the SECP issued Circular No. 1 of 2009 titled "Valuation of debt securities and provisioning criteria for non-performing debt securities."
 This Circular stipulated that from 10 January 2009, the pricing would be determined through a market price methodology as compiled by Mutual Fund Association of Pakistan (MUFAP).
 The valuation criteria takes into consideration a number of factors, such as "trading", "thinly trading" and "non-trading" status of the debt securities, rating and cash flows, besides liquidity factors.